United Arab Emirates Dirham country flag

 United Arab Emirates Dirham

-The dirham (; Arabic: درهم إماراتي, abbreviation: د.إ in Arabic, Dh (singular) and Dhs (plural) or DH in Latin; ISO code: AED) is the official currency of the United Arab Emirates.
-The dirham is subdivided into 100 fils (فلس).
-It is pegged to the United States Dollar at a constant exchange rate of approximately 3.67 AED to 1 USD.
+The Emirati dirham (symbol: ; currency code: AED; ;) Arabic: درهم إماراتي, abbreviation: د.إ in Arabic, Dh; is the official currency of the United Arab Emirates.
+Each dirham is subdivided into 100 fulus (singular is "fils").
+It is pegged to the United States dollar at a constant exchange rate of approximately 3.67 AED to 1 USD.
 In March 2025, the UAE Central Bank announced the creation of a Dirham currency symbol, , derived from the Latin letter D crossed with two horizontal lines.

 Egyptian Pound